What is Plot … and is it the Same Thing as Story or Narrative?

 Should You Figure Out Your Whole Plot in Advance?

-Some writers like to plan and outline a lot before they start writing; others prefer to have a rough idea about characters, themes, and key moments along the way – and then launch in.
+Some writers (“plotters”) like to plan and outline a lot before they start writing.

 You don’t have to work out all the details of your plot before you start writing.
-You might go back and work things in to add intricacy to the plot.
+During the first draft, or after it’s complete, you might go back and work things in to add intricacy to the plot.
 Ultimately, so long as you’re willing to revise and rework your story, it’s fine to begin writing without having a full plot worked out.
-(I like to at least have the ending in mind, though.)

 Are There Really Only 6/7/20/36 Plots?